LauraCarini/condFGM/Previous_litt/Boxin_Zhao_FGM_Neighboorhood/README.md

 - auc: Given an array of TPR and FPR, calculate its AUC ROC.
 - bases.func: Implement Fourier basis function definition; Evaualte Fourier, bspline, exponential and power bases in specific obs.time
 - prec.rec: Given the true adj matrix and the estimated adjacency matrix calculate TP, FP, TN, FN and return precision, recall, TPR and FPR

+## Folder Function
+This folder contains codes running multiple methods, namely FPCA-gX, FPCA-gY, FGLasso, PSKL, and FPCA-PSKL (for Model D).
+Threshold is set to $\epsilon = 0$.
+Penalty parameter $\lambda_n$ varies.
+Output results are TPR and FPR for each methods.
+Runtime of each method under each run is also recorded.
+A script is given for plotting ROC for all methods under each setting.